Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 (You can now safely close the shell)

+## Updating Jellyfin Installation

+This is similar to installing Jellyfin but with fewer steps:

+- Stop the current jellyfin server (NOT THE JAIL)

+- Use `fetch` to download the newest pkg from the releases page found here: https://github.com/Thefrank/jellyfin-server-freebsd/releases/latest

+- Use `pkg` to install said package

+- Start the jellyfin server

 ## Troubleshooting and other things to note
 - /Confusing HTTP/S messages/ (or other problems with jellyfin not being able to use the internet)
    - Make sure you have VNET turned on for your jail.